evinaa21/php-link-shortener/README.md

 # PHP Link Shortener — Junior PHP Developer Test Task

-Welcome!
-This is a simple PHP project made for a junior developer test.
-It lets you create a short link using some parameters, and then you can look up the original info later using a special code.
+This mini-project lets you create a short link using some parameters, and then you can look up the original info later using a special code.

 ---